Necessity or Trauma: Why Are Dog’s Tails Docked?

 Because breeders anticipate that consumers will want dogs that look like those they see in shows, they dock puppies’ tails when the little guys are 5-12 days old.

-More than 750,000 puppies—the population of Alaska—have their tails docked in the United States each year.
+More than 750,000 puppies - Alaska’s population - have their tails docked in the United States each year.

 While the American Veterinary Medicine Association and the American Animal Hospital Association both strongly oppose tail docking, the practice continues in the United States for a number of reasons…